vfxgb/Tiktok-Jampots/README.md

 ### B) With Image
 1. User uploads an ID photo.
 2. Vision pipeline blurs MRZ/ID/face as configured.
-3. Redacted image stored in Supabase; signed URL returned to UI.
+3. Redacted image stored in Supabase.
 4. LLM receives only the **redacted** asset references.

 ---